 Summer camps take place outside, and nature comes with its own set of potential dangers and assumed risks.
 Children having fun outside might be exposed to a plant that irritates the skin or an animal with a dangerous bite.

 Make sure to log all injuries so future camp operators know what types of plants and animals could be dangerous at the camp.

 Where there is a camp, there is a campfire.
 Burns account for many summer injuries and require proper safety guidelines.
 Camp administration should follow procedures safeguarding young campers that prevent minor burns and more severe consequences like forest fires.

 Other possible issues (from minor to severe injuries) include those traditionally found with children during the summertime, such as sunburn, heat stroke, fall accidents, and sprains from running around outside.

 Suing for Injuries Despite the Liability Waiver You Signed

-All parents with children taking school trips or visiting summer camp are familiar with signing the necessary paperwork stating that “indemnify and hold harmless” the school or camp for any injuries suffered by your child while participating in the camp activities.
+All parents with children taking school trips or visiting summer camp are familiar with signing the necessary paperwork stating that they “indemnify and hold harmless” the school or camp for any injuries suffered by their child while participating in the camp activities.